gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 Warblers species, as no appropriate information on their interaction is available to our knowledge.
-Joint species distribution models (JSDMs) might be an interesting way to encompass those, as they attempt to model species cooccurence, rather than the distribution of single species distributions (Pollock et al., 2014).
+Joint species distribution models (JSDMs) might be an interesting way to encompass those, as they attempt to model species cooccurence, rather than the distribution of single species distributions [@PollTing14].
 A different taxonomic group and data datasets could also be used with more details on interactions could also be used, though having a method that can be applied to any taxonomic group would be more interesting.
 Yet, such an approach might prove to be beyond the scope of the present